nerc-project/llm-on-nerc/mlflow/README.md

 ![MLflow Experiments](images/mlflow-experiments.png)

-By clicking on the **test_experiment2** run in the MLflow GUI, you can verify that the experiment has successfully stored the artifact:
+By clicking on the **test_experiment2** run in the MLflow GUI, you can verify that the experiment has successfully stored the artifact under the **Artifacts** tab as shown below:

 ![MLflow Experiment Artifact](images/mlflow-experiment-artifact.png)